adonisdario/data-science/best-gk-2023-24/readme.md

 > Finally, for this metric, we want to determine how many goals can a goalkeeper avoid when facing 100 expected goals.

-- Observe the quantity of Saves/90;
+- Consider the quantity of Saves/90;

 > *This metric is going to show the weakness of the defensive linemen.
 If it's too high, means that the defensive linemen allowed a high volume of shots per game for the goalkeeper to save.*

+### Rejected metrics

+Goals conceded and Clean sheets were discarded because these metrics are for the entire defensive system, not only for the goalkeeper.

 ## Chart